On this page

-Some can feel unsure of themselves behind their ‘grownup’ attitude.
-Their bravado can mask their inexperience in solving problems and coping with change.
+Some young people can feel unsure of themselves, despite a ‘grownup’ attitude.
+Outward confidence can sometimes mask their inexperience in solving problems and coping with change.
 They want new freedoms but still need the security of their family.

 - modelling the behaviour you expect

-Good communication with your son or daughter will help you both through the teenage years.
+Good communication with your young person is key to supporting them through the teenage years.

 Adolescence is the stage between childhood and adulthood.
 It can begin at different ages and progress at different rates.
-It is considered to start with puberty, usually around 11 to 14 years, although it can be as young as 8 in some children.
-By middle adolescence (15 to 17 years) the physical changes are usually complete and teens can start to look like adults.
-Their thinking and emotions may still seem ‘childlike’ as these take until late adolescence (18 to 21 years) to mature.
-Change can still happen into the late twenties.
+It starts with puberty, usually around 11 to 14 years, although it can be as young as 8 in some children.
+By middle adolescence (15 to 17 years) the physical changes are usually complete and young people can start to look like adults.
+However, their thinking and emotions may still seem childish at times as these take until late adolescence (18 to 21 years) to mature.
+Change can still happen into the late 20s.

-Teens need lots of sleep – just over 9 hours each night.
-Not getting enough good quality sleep can affect their mood, impulse control, memory and how they do at school or work.
-They often don't feel tired until late at night as the hormone which prompts sleep is now released later.
-They tend to go to sleep late and wake up late.
+Young people need lots of sleep – just over 9 hours each night.
+Not getting enough good quality sleep can affect their mood, impulse control, memory and achievement at school or work.
+The hormone which prompts sleep is released later, and they often don't feel tired until late at night.
+They can go to sleep late and wake up late.
 This can make getting to school or work hard and cause conflict at home.

 - have a relaxing sleep routine

 - go to sleep and get up around the same time each day